tzinmein/pet-manager/readme.txt

 1. Verify the auto created pages in Pages: *Add a Pet* and *Pets* (titles can vary if you're using translastion)
 1. That's it.
 You're ready to go!

-== Screenshots ==

-1. A pet for adoption, single post view
-1. A Lost pet,  single post view, you can display a Google Map by providing an area or address
-1. Widgets displaying last added pets, pets byt type, status etc and the search form
-1. Pet post table in backend

 == Frequently Asked Questions ==

 = How to allow users to post pets? =